joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/06/01/well/move/menstrual-cycle-syncing-exercise.html?searchResultPosition=5

 **Debt Limit Fight Moves to the Senate as Default Date Nears**\
-`Leaders of both parties urged quick action to avoid a default, but some senators want changes.`\
+`Leaders of both parties urged quick action to avoid a default, but some senators want to consider changes.`\
 https://nytimes.com/2023/06/01/us/politics/debt-limit-senate.html?searchResultPosition=6

 **What’s in Our Queue?
 ChocQuibTown and More**\